ricsv/immutable-light/docs/api-reference.md

 const nextObject4 = setIn(myObject, ['inner', 'arr', 0, 'a'], 4);
 ```

-## References

-There are two types of references that can be used in methods.

-- Array references of the form: `['my','nested','object']`
-- String references of the form: `'my.nested.object'`

-If using the string reference form together with template strings (example: ``my.${dynProp}.xyz``),
+If using the string ref form together with template strings (example: ``my.${dynProp}.xyz``),
-bear in mind that variables containing the `.` character might result in unexpected references.
+keep in mind that variables containing the `.` character might result in unexpected references.